jhumelsine/jhumelsine.github.io/_posts/2025-07-14-cdc-testing.md

 # The Provider Driven Contract
 The Consumer/Provider partnership in driving the Contract won’t always be a kumbaya moment.
 I can think of several scenarios where the Contract specification might reside more with the Provider than the Consumer:
 * __Multiple Consumers__ – Most Providers will have multiple Consumers, and each Consumer will want its own bespoke Contract.
-The Provider will need to design a Contract that satisfies their Consumers as a whole, but the Provider won’t be able to create a bespoke Contract for each.
+The Provider will need to design a Contract that satisfies their Consumers as a whole, but the Provider won’t be able to create a bespoke Contract for each..
 * __Late Consumer__ – The schedule may force the Provider to define the Contract before there were any Consumers available for consultation.
 I requested a Contract update on a past project.
 My Provider, a coworker on another team, told me it was not possible.
 I should have made the request during the design review.
 I kindly pointed out that the design review happened several months before I had joined the company.
 This company practiced the [Waterfall Methodology](https://en.wikipedia.org/wiki/Waterfall_model) and used a layered architecture designed from the bottom up.
 Low-level decisions were locked into place prematurely.
 We didn’t realize it at the time, but this was the exact opposite of [Clean Architecture’s](https://jhumelsine.github.io/2023/11/13/hexagonal-architecture-clean-architecture.html) advice to delay decisions as long as possible.
 * __External Provider__ – The Provider is external to your organization and may not even know you exist.
 They may be a major vendor.
 They may have hundreds of Consumers.
 They are unlikely to coordinate with you as a Consumer other than provide API documentation and if you’re lucky some customer technical support, both of which might vary widely in completeness and quality.